indexdata/reservoir/README.md

 Requirements:

-* Java 24 (other versions might not work with graalvm)
+* Java 24, preferably GraalVM
 * Maven 3.6.3 or later
 * Docker (unless `-DskipTests` is used)